Heikowi/HWIFileDownload/README.md

 ## Features

 Based on `NSURLSession` HWIFileDownload offers system background operation even when the app is not running.
-Downloads can be started independently, cancelled, paused and resumed.
+Downloads can be started individually, cancelled, paused and resumed.
 When resuming cancelled downloads, previously downloaded data is reused.
 Progress is reported with `NSProgress`.

 HWIFileDownload is backwards compatible down to iOS 6 (where `NSURLConnection` is used instead of `NSURLSession`).